SnoozToolbox/SnoozDoc/user_guide/tools/tools.rst

 If you are new to Snooz, we recommend beginning with the Preprocessing category.
 The Preprocessing category includes importers, converters, extractors, and the artifact detection tool.
+The main goal of the user is to create a cohort compatible with Snooz, see :ref:`accepted_format` for more details.

 Ready for the analysis
 -----------------------